pantheon-systems/documentation/source/content/external-libraries.md

 ## ImageMagick

 [ImageMagick](https://www.imagemagick.org/script/index.php) is a software suite to create, edit, compose, or convert bitmap images.
 It can read and write images in a variety of  [formats](https://www.imagemagick.org/script/formats.php) (over 100) including  [DPX](https://www.imagemagick.org/script/motion-picture.php), [EXR](https://www.imagemagick.org/script/high-dynamic-range.php), GIF, JPEG, JPEG-2000, PDF, PNG, Postscript, SVG, and TIFF.
 Use ImageMagick to resize, flip, mirror, rotate, distort, shear and transform images, adjust image colors, apply various special effects, or draw text, lines, polygons, ellipses and Bézier curves.

-Pantheon runs ImageMagick 6.8.8-10 Q16 x86_64 2015-03-10.
+Pantheon runs ImageMagick 6.9.10.

 ### Drupal ImageMagick Configuration

-Once you have downloaded and enabled the Imagemagick module, you'll need to configure the image toolkit settings.
+Once you have downloaded and enabled the ImageMagick module, you'll need to configure the image toolkit settings.
 Go to the image toolkit settings page at: `admin/config/media/image-toolkit` to select ImageMagick.

 When creating a new preset, if the "Division by Zero" warning appears, add the [`image_allow_insecure_derivatives`](https://www.drupal.org/project/image_allow_insecure_derivatives) conf variable to your `settings.php` file.